 5.2.2 For guidance on the available special arrangements for nursing breaks, please refer to the Provisions and procedures for nursing breaks during RACGP Examinations.

-Applications for special arrangements will be accepted according to the following schedule:
+5.2.4 Candidates must submit applications for special arrangements according to the following schedule:

 Deadline for special arrangements application